minimac321/pose-estimation/README.md

 # pose-estimation

-#### What is pose estimation ?
+#### What is pose estimation
 - Pose estimation predicts different poses based on a person’s body parts and joint positioning in an image or video.

-This can be useful as we could automatically detect the joints, arms, hips, and spine position while performing a squat.
+Use case: This can be useful as we could automatically detect the joints, arms, hips, and spine position while performing a squat.

 ### Project Description: